Happy International Women’s Day –

 So, especially on International Women’s Day, I encourage you to think about the ways you’ve been bold for change, or ways you plan on stepping up to the challenge.

 This morning, as I drove to work, I reflected on how grateful I am for having so many incredible opportunities throughout my life.
-I owe them to the men and women who fought for gender equality, and those who continue to fight for it.
+I owe them to the men and women who fought for gender equality, and to those who continue to fight for it.

 It was an insightful commute, to say the least.
 I headed to my desk feeling proud to be part of an organization that defies ad agency stereotypes every day, and continues to embrace that which sets us apart.